Phase Noise in Real-World Twin-Field Quantum Key Distribution: Conclusion

 \section{Conclusion}

-\gls{TFQKD} represents probably the most interesting solution for extending the range of the real implementation of QKD in fiber.
-Here, we have discussed the impact of the dominant noise sources in \gls{TFQKD} protocols when implemented in real-world conditions, providing a significant contribution toward their in field use.
-Specifically, we addressed the phase noise of the photon sources and connecting fibers, showing how implementation aspects such as the quality of the used lasers, the adopted topology, the fiber length and unbalance in the two arms play a role in the final key rate and duty-cycle.
+\gls{TFQKD} is one of the most promising candidate solutions for extending the range of real implementation of QKD in fiber.
+Here, we have discussed the impact of the dominant noise sources in \gls{TFQKD} protocols when implemented in real-world conditions, providing a significant contribution toward their in-field use.
+We provided an open and unified framework for the modeling of major noise sources and the estimation of key rates, and we specifically addressed the phase noise of the photon sources and connecting fibers, showing how implementation aspects such as the quality of the used lasers, the adopted topology, the fiber length and unbalance in the two arms play a role in the final key rate and duty cycle.
 Interestingly, we observed that both the \gls{CAL} and \gls{SNS} protocols are impacted by phase noise in a similar way, although the relevant parameters enter the process via different mechanisms.
-We also highlighted the role of detector performance in significantly affecting key rates.
+We also highlighted the role of detector performance in significantly affecting the maximum achievable distance.
 We showed as well how the overall key rate can be improved by a factor $\gtrsim 2$ using narrow-linewidth lasers and phase-control techniques as those developed to compare remote optical clocks on continental scales.
+With best-in-class but realistically deployable setups, we show that distances up to $~\SI{500}{\km}$ can be considered.
 Synergy with the concurrent development of high-precision time/frequency distribution services \cite{clonets} is thus advisable, to lower the cost of deployment and achieve optimal usage of \gls{TFQKD} equipment.
 Ultrastable lasers are nowadays found on the market in plug-and-play, compact and portable setup, and the technology is rapidly evolving towards further integration and miniaturization.
-We envisage these to be fruitfully combined with advanced phase-stabilization procedures \cite{zhou2023}, towards an efficient and agile \gls{TFQKD} implementation strategy on existing networks.
+We envisage these to be fruitfully combined with advanced phase-stabilization procedures~\cite{zhou2023}, towards an efficient and flexible \gls{TFQKD} implementation strategy on existing networks.
+These approaches would also allow to relax the constrains to the fiber network operators, hence facilitating the adoption of \gls{TFQKD} on a larger and operative scale.
+A critical application will be the establishment of long-haul links in the upcoming European Quantum Communication Infrastructure \cite{EuroQCI}, aiming at securely connecting distant quantum metropolitan area networks.
+Very recently, new \gls{MDIQKD} protocols such as mode-pairing \gls{QKD} were proposed, that although first-order insensitive on laser and fiber noise, may still benefit from their active stabilization \cite{zhou2023}.
+Also, we prospect that our considerations can be useful in the implementation of continuous-variable \gls{QKD}~\cite{Pirandola_Highratemeasurementdeviceindependentquantum_2015,Dias_Quantumrepeatercontinuousvariable_2020}, where similar challenges are encountered.